Learn how to make a smoked beef brisket on a Camp Chef pellet grill following our detailed instructions and recipe below!

 - A large cooler.
 Wrap the brisket in aluminum foil then pack towels around it to help it keep its temperature and keep it from moving around.
 This option works great if you are transporting it to a party!

-How to HOLD a Smoked Beef Brisket in an Oven
+HOLDING a Brisket in an Oven

 Set your oven to 170°F, usually the lowest setting on the temperature dial.